February 2026 • 18 min read

 Cardiovascular Disease and BMI

 Cardiovascular disease (CVD) represents the leading cause of death worldwide, and BMI is one of the most significant modifiable risk factors.
-According to the American Heart Association (AHA), excess body weight contributes to cardiovascular disease through multiple mechanisms including increased blood pressure, elevated cholesterol levels, chronic inflammation, and insulin resistance.
+Excess body weight contributes to cardiovascular disease through multiple mechanisms including increased blood pressure, elevated cholesterol levels, chronic inflammation, and insulin resistance.

 Heart Disease